MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/deploy-task-sequence.md

 ## Deploy Task Sequence optional properties

-- Allow running independently of assignments: True or False (Default = False) Specifies whether or not users may run the program independently, regardless of its assignment status
+- Allow running independently of assignments: True or False (Default = False) Specifies whether or not users can run the program independently, regardless of its assignment status
 - Allow Software Install Outside of Maintenance Windows: True or False (Default = False) Allows the application to install even if the installation would occur outside of a maintenance window
 - Allow System Restart Outside of Maintenance Windows: True or False (Default = False) Allows the advertised program to restart the client even if the restart would occur outside of a maintenance window
 - Allow Task Sequence to Run on Internet Clients: True or False (Default = False) Allows the task sequence to run even if the client is connecting via the Internet.